sedghimohammadamin/Al-Baseera/README.md

-# Al-Basirah – Multilingual Online Hadith Library
+# Al-Baseera – Multilingual Online Hadith Library

 **Project Summary:**
-Al-Basirah is a full-featured, multilingual mobile application that provides seamless access to a wide collection of Islamic narrations (Hadith) online.
+Al-Baseera is a full-featured, multilingual mobile application that provides seamless access to a wide collection of Islamic narrations (Hadith) online.
 The app supports **offline & online access**, enabling users to search, save, and share narrations easily.

 **Key Features:**
 - User-Friendly UI with three main pages and four sub-pages